itscoltonhicks/Linux-OS-Administration/README.md

 <img width="482" alt="2  File Manager" src="https://github.com/user-attachments/assets/6e9539f4-e38a-4536-bba4-d94b71a9bd25" loading="lazy"/>

 We can click around the left pane to navigate to different locations.
-We can also click the "view" tab, then select options to change our view preferences.
+We can also click the "view" tab and select different options to change our view preferences.

 <img width="441" alt="3  Manage file explorer preferences" src="https://github.com/user-attachments/assets/54ec39c8-4163-4f73-92ca-75a63061a991" loading="lazy"/>